pvmm/gimpfu-msx-gr4.py/README.md

 ### Latest changes

 * The plugin now detects if a predefined transparent colour is being used and force it to index 0.
 "Reserve index 0 as transparency" must be activated.
+* The plugin now uses the alpha channel of RGBA images as transparent colour automatically (second option in the filter menu).

 ## Original vs sample image